MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ##### Risk tolerance

 Different organizations have different risk appetites.
 Even within an organization, risk tolerance is often different for each workload.
 Most workloads don't need extreme high availability.
-But some workloads are so important that it's worth even mitigating risks that are unlikely to occur, like major natural disasters occurring across a wide geographic area.
+However, some workloads are so important that it's worth even mitigating risks that are unlikely to occur, like major natural disasters that affect a wide geographic area.

 The following table lists a few of the common risks that should be considered in a cloud environment: